-(Rear): Press the button to turn the rear window defogger on or off.
-An indicator light below the button will come on to let you know that the rear window defogger is activated.
+(Rear Window Defogger): Press this button to turn the rear window defogger on or off.
+An indicator light in the button will come on to let you know that the rear window defogger is activated.

-The rear window defogger will only work when the ignition is in run.
-The rear window defogger will stay on for approximately 15 minutes after the button is pressed, unless the ignition is turned to ACC or LOCK.
-If turned on again, the defogger will only run for approximately five minutes before turning off.
+The rear window defogger will turn off about 10 minutes after the button is pressed.
+If turned on again, the defogger will only run for about five minutes before turning off.
 The defogger can also be turned off by pressing the button again or by turning off the engine.